jeremyf/take-on-development/chapters/git.md

 What is this `./path/to/test-script`?

-I’ve used `rake` for my Rails project.
+I've used `rake` for my Rails project.
 But that was overkill - my `rake` test suite was very slow.

-I’ve also ran bisect on a test file in the repository (i.e. `ruby ./test/unit/page_test.rb`).
+I've also ran bisect on a test file in the repository (i.e. `ruby ./test/unit/page_test.rb`).
 In these cases the test was in my the repository.
 This meant the test was subject to changes over the commit time range.